chenjshnn/Object-Detection-for-Graphical-User-Interface/README.md

-# Object-Detection-for-Graphical-User-Interface
+# Object Detection for Graphical User Interface: Old Fashioned or Deep Learning or a Combination?

-FSE2020: Object Detection for Graphical User Interface: Old Fashioned or Deep Learning or a Combination?
+**Accepted to FSE2020**

 *This repository includes all code/models in our paper, namely Faster RCNN, YOLO v3, CenterNet, Xianyu, REMAUI and our model*